eneaceo/GameBoyAdvance-Music-Player/README.md

 # GameBoyAdvance Album Player

-This is just the code, I dind't upload the music or graphics because they are not my own, you cannot build this.
+This is just my part of the code, I dind't upload the music or graphics because they are not my own, and you need also butano engine, you cannot build this.

 This is a personal project that started after I discovered the Butano game engine.
 I wanted to make a small project to see how I could use it and this is what came out.